gaehlerm/SoftwareEngineering/README.md

     assert add(1, 2) == 3
 ```

 Now, if you want the function `add` to return a different result, you'll also have to change the test accordingly.
 Each change has to be applied in both the code and the test.

+On the other hand you are also free to refactor the `add` function as you please.
+As long as all tests still work, you are most likely fine.

 ### Understand what you do

 When writing tests, there are numerous factors to consider.
 The example above was very simple.
 In actual code, you have to work with much more complex objects.
 With many more arguments.
 But all together, it comes down to one point: Do you really understand what you want to test?
 If not, there is no need to start writing a test.
 It would never work.
 It would be a waste of time.
 Rewrite your code to simplify it or seek assistance to better understand the problem you need to solve.
-Don't write anything unless you understand the problem and know what you want to do.

-### A few tips
+### A Few Recommendations

 Ensure that all the tests pass.
 Tests that do not pass are worthless.
 Even worse, they are a nuisance.
 When you run the tests, failing tests can be confusing.
 They will confuse your coworkers.
 Everyone will waste time trying to fix the failing test.
 There is only one solution to prevent this: all tests have to pass all the time.
 Therefore, ensure that your Continuous Integration (CI) enforces that all tests pass.
 Tests that do not pass should be deleted.

 In the setup phase, it is very common to have helper functions that create all the necessary objects.
 These are standard Python functions that generate the required objects.
 You might even have a utility code file for all the tests.
-It contains some fairly static objects like functions or class instances that you might need in many different tests.
+It contains some fairly static objects like helper functions or class instances that you might need in many different tests.

 There are also some aspects to be mindful of during the execution phase of the test.
 The first mistake that almost everyone made was checking two floating-point numbers for equality.
 Due to rounding errors, this will probably fail.
 There are specific approximate checks you should use instead.
 As the `isclose` function is used in the example above.